 According to the Nixon Library, “The Nixon presidential materials collection contains approximately 4,000 separate recordings of broadcast video, nearly 4,500 audio recordings, 30,000 gifts from foreign heads of states, American citizens, and others, 300,000 still photographs, 2 million feet of film, 46 million pages of documents, and 3,700 hours of recorded presidential conversations.”

-After the Watergate scandal caused Nixon to resign, he wanted to secure his tapes and confidential materials from criminal prosecution.
+During the Watergate scandal Nixon wanted to secure his tapes and confidential materials from criminal prosecution.
 This resulted in the Supreme Court case U.S v.
-Nixon.
+Nixon which ordered him to send his Presidential tape recordings and other materials to the District Court.

-The case addressed the question of whether the “executive privilege” clause of the Constitution granted the President immunity from judicial review.
+The case addressed the question of whether “executive privilege” granted the President immunity from judicial review.

 After Nixon left office in 1974, he signed an agreement with the administrator of the General Services Administration (GSA)—which then oversaw the National Archives—giving the former President control over his Presidential materials, including the tapes, as well as the right to destroy the tapes after five years.